 Cape Woolamai is at the south-eastern tip of the island and much of it is covered by a state fauna reserve with mutton bird rookeries and walking tracks along the coastal cliffs.
 The golden ocean beaches at Cape Woolamai are popular with surfers.

-Other attractions at Phillip Island include the historical island farm of Churchill Island and several theme parks.
+Other attractions at Phillip Island include the historic island farm of Churchill Island, a koala sanctuary and several theme parks.